FREE NOISE RISK ASSESSMENT TEMPLATE

 Free noise risk assessment template

-The Noise Regs require an employer to have a noise risk assessment in place and a noise assessment forms part of that, indeed it is the majority of it.
+The Control of Noise at Work Regulations 2005 require an employer to have a noise risk assessment in place and a noise assessment forms part of that.

-• The noise assessment identifying noise exposure levels, hearing protection requirements, health surveillance needs, signage, etc. This is the noise assessment report I provide.
+References the separate noise assessment report identifying noise exposure levels, hearing protection requirements, health surveillance needs, signage, etc. This is the noise assessment report I provide.

 Keep the actual noise risk assessment simple

-But, I cannot stress this enough - a noise risk assessment is exceedingly simple.
-The vast bulk of the work is two documents, the noise assessment I provide, and your health screening records.
-You do not have to rewrite a massive risk assessment!
-The noise risk assessment can simply be a basic document referencing those other noise safety measures in place.
+But, I cannot stress this enough - a noise risk assessment is very simple, please do not over-complicate it.
+The vast bulk of the work is two documents, the noise assessment I provide and your health screening records.
+You do not have to rewrite a massive risk assessment or rewrite the data The noise risk assessment can simply be a basic document referencing those other noise safety measures in place.
 It is basically a very simple management tool saying ‘we have X in place, it will be redone on X date’.

 A noise risk assessment is not very complex and is basically just a bit of admin, creating one document which references all the various bits of noise safety such as the noise assessment’s findings, noise training, hearing testing, PPE, etc., and pulls it all into one document.
 Your noise assessment and health surveillance records (if you do it) forms the vast bulk of the work.